 MITRE's mission of solving problems for a safer world has rarely been as relevant as it is today.
-As soon as word of COVID-19 began to spread this past winter, we swung into action.
+As soon as word of COVID-19 began to spread, we swung into action.

 MITRE intends to maintain a website that is fully accessible to all individuals.
 If you are unable to search or apply for jobs and would like to request a reasonable accommodation for any part of MITRE’s employment process, please contact MITRE’s Recruiting Help Line at 703-983-8226 or email at email@example.com